oscarbutler/Blackjack/README.md

 - It should be easy to play as it has essentially step by step instructions on how to play as you progress through the game.

+ - It should be clear on what the user has to input in order to progress through the menu and game.

 ### Returning User

 - A returning user should find the first time on the game to be easy to maneuover efficient enough to want to return to the game.

+- The game should be functional in order for the user to come back and use the programn.

+- The user should not be able to win every time so that it can pose a challenge and be engaging towards the user.

 ### Frequent User